jpmvferreira/stag/README.md

 2) Integrates with the filesystem to browse the files and tags;
 3) Uses terminal utilities to interact with files and tags.

 As far as I know, there is only one project that comes close to this: [TMSU](https://tmsu.org/).
-However, I don't like the folder structure and the CLI was quite complicated.
-Besides, the interaction via filesystem is lacking to me.
-It is also written in Go, which I am not familiar with.
+However, I don't like the folder structure, the CLI is quite complicated and the interaction via filesystem is lacking.
+It also does more than what I want it to.

 Therefore, I decided to make my own version of TMSU, with ~~blackjack~~ smaller codebase and ~~hookers~~ better filesystem integration.

 # Contributing

 This is a small program developed by somebody who is not an experienced programmer.
-If you have any comments, feedback, suggestions or even feature requests, don't hesitate in opening a ticket or a discussion in the Github repository.
+If you have any comments, feedback, suggestions or even feature requests, don't hesitate in opening a ticket or a discussion in this repository.

 # Disclaimer